Pickled Vegetable Salad (Cabbage, Carrots, and Peppers)

 For a full list of ingredients and instructions, see the recipe card below.

-Tips for Making the Best Cabbage and Carrot Salad
+Tips for Making Pickled Vegetable Salad

 • Choose the right cabbage: For this recipe, a medium-sized organic cabbage head works best.
 The crisp texture and mild flavor of the cabbage will complement the other ingredients in the salad.